-The following are instances taken from fa.mers' reports of success in the growth of vegetables, and in conjunction with these reports it must be remembered that very few, if any, of these farmers used special means to produce these results.
-The question asked was: "What yield of vegetables have you had, and what is your experince in raising them?"
-For postal address of each settler, see pages 3, 4, 5, 6, 7 or 8.
+The following are instances taken from farmers' reports of success in the growth of vegetables, and in conjunction with these reports it must be remembered that very few, if any, of these farmers used special means to produce these results.
+The question asked was: "What yield of vegetables have you had, and what is your experience in raising them?"
+For postal address of each settler, see pages 3.
+4, 5, 6, 7 or 8.

 Name.
 Answer, in bushels per acre.
 Dicken, George Have had carrots 12 inches round, and grown cucumbers successfully in the open.
-Beans and potatoes very good, better than I ever raised in England with 20 years' experience.
-Turnips very good, and mangolds good.
+Beans and potatoes very good, better than I ever raised in England with 20 years' experience: Turnips very good, and mangolds good.
 Yardley, Henry Potatoes, 300.
 I have grown in the garden beans, peas, carrots, parsnips, beets, cabbage, (several kinds), onions.
 With attention all do well.
 Proctor, Henry Potatoes, 300, well manured; turnips, 600, well manured; Carrots and peas, beans and flax, have also done well in small lots.
 I have grown almost all kinds of vegetables with the best results.
-Knight, W. G Jeffrey, William I have grown almost all kinds, and the quality is splendid.
+Knight, W. G Potatoes, about 160.
+All kinds of garden produce grow luxuriously; that is, all and every kind that can be grown in England, and do not require manure for some years.
+Jeffrey, William I have grown almost all kinds, and the quality is splendid.
 Blythe, R Potatoes, 150, on the breaking; my beans were frozen.
 The first year it is not well to sow vegetables on the breaking, except for home use, otherwise, after the ground has been properly worked, nearly all vegetables thrive well.
 Field, Edward Potatoes, 300; turnips, from 500 to 700.
 Carrots, peas and beans, I have only grown on a small scale; the yield is good.
 Vegetables are a great success in this country, and come on very rapidly.
 I have grown potatoes, onions, carrots, beets, corn, cucumbers, parsnips, radishes, lettuce, cabbage, broccoli, cauliflower, melon; in fact same as we grow in England.
 Pollard, Alfred Potatoes, 300.
-An abundant crop of turnips, carrots, peas and beans.
+An abundant crop of furnips, carrots, peas and beans.
 My vegetables have this year generally been a failure.
 I have grown almost every description of vegetables with great success.
-Orr, James D Potatoes, 300; turnips, 400.
-I have only grown vegetables in the garden, but they all do extremely well.
-Lothian, James Potatoes, 300.
-Have raised cabbages, carrots, onions and beet, all of which did well.
-With a little experience of the climate, I believe gardening can be made a success in all sorts of vegetables.
-McGhee, 185 Potatoes, 100.
-This country is second to none for vegetables.
-Gibson, Wm Bruce, George Potatoes, 400.
+Orr, James D Lothian, James McGhee, Jas Gibson, Wm Potatoes, 200.
+Cabbage, Scotch kail, rhubarb, onions, carrots, turnips, parsley, peas, pumpkins and sage, all do well with climate and soil.
+We have used potatoes two months after planting them.
+Bruce, George Potatoes, 400.
 I have grown almost every kind of cabbage and garden stuff you can mention.
 I have lifted cabbage this fall 20 lbs. in weight.
 Mitchell, John Potatoes, 180.
 Turnips, carrots, onions, beets, parsnips, parsley, lettuce, and radishes all grow well.
 I have not made such headway with cabbage.
 Rhubarb grows splendidly.
-Middleton, Alex I find no difficulty in growing any of the vegetables I was acquainted with in Scotland.
-They all require to be sown early in the season.
+Middleton, Alex .
+I find no difficulty in growing any of the vegetables I was acquainted with in Scotland.
+They all require to be sown early in the season,